mviereck/microscopy-tools/README.md

 ## Example

 Image of pollen.
 Generated with the tools from this repository and a [microscope from Hund/Wetzlar](https://www.hund.de/en/).
+Camera Canon EOS 1000d.
 Stackshot result of 69 single captures with slightly different focus.

 ![screenshot](example.jpg)